Alan Keen: Parliamentary career

 He served as a member of Hounslow Borough Council from 1986 to 1990 and was elected to Parliament at the 1992 general election when he unseated the sitting Conservative MP Patrick Ground.
-In Parliament he served on both the Education (1995–96) and the Culture, Media and Sport Select Committees (1997–99 and from 2001).
+In Parliament he served on both the Education (1995–1996) and the Culture, Media and Sport Select Committees (1997–1999 and from 2001).

 Policies

 Heathrow Airport expansion

 On 28 January 2009, Keen voted against a motion in Parliament calling on the government to review a decision to add a third runway to Heathrow Airport.
 Keen had claimed to be opposed to expansion at Heathrow for many years; stating in his consultation publication on the issue he is "opposed to an additional runway" and although he was in favour of expansion up to the present boundaries "there has to be a limit" and he believed "that limit has been reached".
 However at a House of Commons debate in January 2009, Keen voted in favour of the third runway.
-Conservative Councillor Barbara Reid of Hounslow Council, said the Keens were “completely ignoring their constituents and letting them down.”, noting that "90 per cent of people in every survey we have done do not support the third runway".
-Further controversy arose when Keen suggested the third runway would "hardly affect my constituents at all".